some1ataplace/KeyboardChatteringFix-Linux/README.md

 ## The problem

 Switches on mechanical keyboards occasionally start to "chatter" or "bounce", meaning when you press a key with a faulty switch it erroneously detects two or even more key presses.
-Similarly, mechanical switches on mice (especially gaming mice) frequently develop "double-click" issues where a single physical click registers as multiple rapid clicks.
+Similarly, mechanical switches on mice (especially gaming mice) frequently develop "double-click" issues, and faulty scroll wheel encoders will randomly glitch and scroll in the wrong direction.

 ## The existing solutions